tfry-git/ClosedPlayer/README.md

   - This library can do much more than just MP3 decoding, so if you need other formats that should be really easy to add!
 - ESP8266Audio's unneccessary dependency ESP8266_Spiram (https://github.com/Gianbacchio/ESP8266_Spiram)

+## Basic operation

+- You will probably want to prepare your SD card with a few MP3 files (see below), before first start.
+- The first RFID tag scanned by the reader will become the "master tag".
+This one will not start any track, but will enable the WIFI interface while present (by default: AP mode, SSID "ClosedPlayer", PASS "123456789").
+Note that some boards may brown out when starting WIFI while powered from USB.
+Should you have trouble getting WIFI to work, first thing to try will be running from a dedicated power supply (strong USB chargers or powerbanks are the easiest option).
+- The next RIFD tags scanned will become associated with folders containing MP3 files, automatically, one by one.
+- Association between RFID tags and files are stored in a file "tags.txt" in the root folder of the SD card.
+If auto-association does not produce the desired results, you can simply edit this in a text editor.

 ### SD-card file layout

 - Copy your MP3 files onto the SD-card, organized in directories.